Brief Background |

 A vendor in India also produced an unknown number of postcards with designs printed in rather poor quality on the left side of the address side of the card priced at a usurious 3.99 euros each (Fig 39).
 A side note: it was EuroBooksIndia of Mumbai that in 2008 published the first English translations of the 11 Quick & Flupke books by Hergé, which are still not available in the rest of the world.

 Angola, a country in southwest Africa, also issues hundreds of thematic stamps.
 But in addition, Stampdile Ltd of the UK produces totally illegal Angola stamps including, in 1999, a series of 4-stamp sheetlets under the banner, Countdown to the Millennium.
 The upper right stamp in the sheet covering the decade 1920-29 pictured Tintin, but of course the stamps are postally invalid (Fig. 41).
+Celia Moreno in Spain also has these sheets and a fair number of additional Angola items available in her on-line shop.

 Another excellent quality but totally fake souvenir sheet was probably also produced by Stampdile in 2004.
 The text on the sheet in is Russian and reads, loosely translated, "75 Years of the Belgian Hero in European Comic Books, Tintin" (Fig. 42).
 Some on-line sellers are optimistically pricing this fake souvenir sheet at almost $70.00!